-- The applicant is a Junior member of the CNS by a specified date.
+- The applicant is a Junior or Active member of the Child Neurology Society.

 - Candidates may have been awarded NIH funding of any type.

 - Candidates should consider applying before their final year of eligibility, allowing them the opportunity to resubmit in consideration of the review committee’s critiques.